ColorPicker Customization

 Gradient View

-—Determines whether the popup will display an opacity (alpha) slider.
-Currently, when the opacity slider is enabled, you can use only anrgba
+- opacity—Determines whether the popup will display an opacity (alpha) slider.
+Currently, when the opacity slider is enabled, you can use only an- rgbaoutput format.

 The following example demonstrates the gradient settings in action.

 You can enhance the visual appearance of the ColorPicker by displaying an icon to the left side of its button.
-In this case the selected color will be displayed right below the icon which allows you to bring visual context about the purpose of the selected color.
+The selected color will be displayed right below the icon, which allows you to bring visual context about the purpose of the selected color.

 To display an icon, use either of the following options:

-The following example demonstrates how to visualize Kendo UI and custom icons in the ColorPicker.
+The following example demonstrates how to set the icon and iconClass properties of the ColorPicker.